libavg/libavg/sphinxdoc/misc.rst

         Class representing a rectangular set of pixels in CPU memory.
 Bitmaps can be obtained from any :py:class:`RasterNode` or loaded from disk.
 For nodes of type :py:class:`ImageNode`, the current bitmap can be set as well.
+In general, huge Bitmaps (e.g. width>65536) are supported as long as they fit into memory.

         The layout of the pixels in the bitmap is described by its pixel format.
         The names for pixel format constants are confusing.
 They try to follow logic,